commown/commown-odoo-addons/commown_support/README.rst

 |badge1| |badge2| |badge3|

-Features related to Commown's tech support
+Features related to Commown's tech support :

+- Project and steps declaration
+- Internal followup for project tasks
+- Automatic actions for sending emails/SMS when tasks are placed in specific stages.
+- Automatic column changes of tasks based on time spent in any given current colum

 **Table of contents**